-This is a guide for manual game iframe source editing.
-In case you want to add games, we don’t have in our database and you know the embed iframe URL for the game.
+This is a guide for manual game iframe source editing for the VegasHero Casino Games WordPress Plugin.
+In case you want to add your own selection of games that we don’t have in our database and you know the embed iframe URL for the game.

 This guide is also useful if you want to change an existing game iframe URL to your own – for example, a version that your affiliate manager supplied you with – these type of iframe codes often carry your unique affiliate tracking ID as well and/or have operator specific functionality within the game iframe code (popups, timeout, additional call-to-actions or banner areas).

 Note: These changes are not for the very beginners, they require a certain understanding of how embed iframes work and we recommend only doing this if you are comfortable changing custom field parameters in WordPress posts.

 Changing iframe URLs for already imported games is possible.
 You can override the default iframe URL source you imported with a little manual post editing.

 It requires some knowledge of editing custom fields – every VegasHero game post has 4 custom fields: